mcaliman/mcaliman.github.io/_posts/en/programming/2014-07-09-my-thoughts-on-programming-languages-01.md

 ---

 Python is a pleasant language to start programming in for several reasons.
-The syntax is essential, clear and has no syntactic frills, whereas Java has a lot of syntactic sugar.
+The syntax is minimalistic, clear, and has no syntactic frills, whereas Java has a lot of syntactic sugar.

 It is possible to write powerful and interesting programs without a lot of work.
 However, Python is a dynamic language and has its merits and flaws.
 One could think of Python as a fairly informal language.
 Other languages, such as Java, C# and C++ are more formal.